kompot/nomadev/README.md

 ac53e70d-8a3b-bd96-8b35-111629e2bb0e  dc1  client1  <none>  false  ready
 ```

-to make sure Nomad server is visible from your host.
+This means Nomad server is visible from your host.

 Now you can run nomad jobs and have nomad schedule them